zombispormedio/backstage/plugins/catalog-react/api-report.md

   loading: boolean;
   isOwnedEntity: (entity: Entity | EntityName) => boolean;
 };

+// Warning: (ae-missing-release-tag) "useEntityPermission" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const useEntityPermission: (
+  permission: Permission,
+) => AsyncPermissionResult;

 // Warning: (ae-forgotten-export) The symbol "EntityTypeReturn" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "useEntityTypeFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)